How Do Solar Panels Work?

-First, let’s talk about how electricity is traditionally made.
+First, let’s talk about how electricity is traditionally made in order to answer the question “how do solar panels work?”
 Generating electricity requires fuel.
-And many fuels used for power production can create serious environmental harm.
+Many fuels used for power production can create serious environmental harm.
 The damage comes from both how we extract and use the fuels.

-Conventional power plants use coal for fuel, which is dug from mountains.
+Conventional power plants use coal for fuel, which is dug up from mountains.
 They use natural gas, which is forced to the earth’s surface and transported via long pipelines, which can explode (Yes, it’s rare.
-But it’s happened).
+But it has happened).
 For nuclear power, uranium is unearthed from mines.

 Clearly, it’s a labor intensive and sometimes destructive process to obtain and deliver fuels used in electricity production.

 The harm continues as the fuel is employed to produce electricity.
 The fossil fuels—coal and natural gas—undergo a combustion process that produces air pollutants.
 Nuclear power presents the risk of radioactive leaks.